kolenaIO/kolena/docs/core-concepts/test-suite.md

     Note that the relationship between benchmark dataset and test suite doesn't need to be 1:1.
 Often it can be useful to create different test suites for different stratification strategies applied to the same benchmark.

-??? question "How many samples should be included in a test case?"
+??? faq "How many samples should be included in a test case?"

     While there's no one-size-fits-all answer, we usually recommend including at least 100 samples in each test case.
     Smaller test cases can be used to provide a very rough signal about the presence or absence of a model beahvior, but